arielherself/espresso/README.md

 King Charles III hosts his first state visit as Britain’s monarch on Tuesday.
 It will offer his guest, Cyril Ramaphosa, South Africa’s president, welcome respite from [politics at home](https://te.arielherself.xyz/middle-east-and-africa/2022/06/23/allegations-of-impropriety-weaken-south-africas-president).

 For on Tuesday Mr Ramaphosa will also learn how many nominations he has received to continue leading South Africa’s ruling African National Congress, ahead of a vote at the party’s national conference next month.
-Although he is expected to have a solid lead over his rivals, the ANC has acquired a habit of defenestrating sitting presidents.
+Although, as expected, he has a solid lead of around 2,000 nominations to the 900 received by his nearest rival, the ANC has acquired a habit of defenestrating sitting presidents.

 Mr Ramaphosa may enjoy discussing with the King shared interests such as wildlife and the environment.
 His conversations with Rishi Sunak, Britain’s prime minister, on Wednesday will be less convivial.
 Britain is unhappy with South Africa’s refusal to condemn Russia for its invasion of Ukraine.
 Mr Ramaphosa, in turn, is expected to press for Britain and its allies to lift sanctions on Zimbabwe and to offer Africa more aid and investment to deal with climate change.